Luz Leskowitz

 Luz Leskowitz (born 7 August 1943) is an Austrian violinist, founder of the Salzburg Soloists music ensemble.
-He is an owner of the ex-Prihoda Stradivarius violin made in 1707.
+He is the owner of the ex-Prihoda Stradivarius violin made in 1707.

 Early career

 Leskowitz was born in Salzburg into a family of musicians.
 He began playing violin at the age of six.
 At age thirteen he moved to Vienna to study at the Vienna Academy of Music.
 His teacher at the academy was a Czech violinist, Váša Příhoda, later followed by an Argentinian-Austrian-American violinist, Ricardo Odnoposoff.

 After his study in the Academy he moved back to Salzburg to study in the Mozarteum University.
 Parallel to his university classes he took lessons in violin and viola from viola soloist Ernst Wallfisch.
 After graduation he received an invitation from Yehudi Menuhin, one of the greatest violinists of the century, to become a music teacher for his school in London.
 Collaboration with Yehudi Menuhin deeply influenced the young violinist.